home-assistant/home-assistant.io/source/_integrations/siren.mqtt.markdown

 ## Examples

-In this section, you will find some real-life examples of how to use this sensor.
+In this section, you will find an example of how to use this siren platform.

 ### Full configuration